 Explore the Souks

-Explore Marrakech’s vibrant souks and uncover its hidden treasures, stunning colors and extraordinary handicrafts on this guided tour with a local guide.
+Explore Marrakesh’s vibrant souks and uncover its hidden treasures, stunning colors and extraordinary handicrafts on this guided tour with a local guide.

 Le Jardin Secret

 With all that’s going on within the medina and its souks, a gorgeous and peaceful garden is probably the last thing you’d expect to find.
 Which probably explains the name of Le Jardin Secret, a pristine palace garden that dwarfs any riad courtyard in the area.
 Only unveiled in 2016, Le Jardin Secret actually features two gardens, one with plants from around the world and one with a clear Islamic influence.
 Besides the gardens, there is a pavilion with information on the palace garden’s restoration as well as a tower that looks out on the surrounding medina.

 Boasting some of the most beautiful architecture in all of Morocco is the Ben Youssef Madrasa.
 Once Morocco’s largest madrasa, a form of Islamic college, this Marrakesh institution was in operation from around the 14th century until the start of the 20th century, though the exquisite architecture that visitors are fortunate enough to still see today dates to the 16th century.

 It’s along the walls of the main courtyard that you’ll see the gorgeous Moorish design of the madrasa that centers on a simple water basin.
 Along the sides of the courtyard are twin galleries with windows, which used to house student dormitories.
 Be sure to take your time admiring all the little details in the tiles and stucco that create this special space.